elaval/owid-vis-poc/README.md

 * **OWIDMap()**: Creates a world map with values for entities in a specific year ...

-Note: This POC illustrates the concept with TrendChart and BarChart
+Note: This POC illustrates the concept with TrendChart and BarChart prototypes

 In the source code, all visualization are Javascript (actually TypeScript) classes that are derived from a parent class - **OWIDChart** - which provides elements and functions that are common to all visualizations.